 Arriving In Chisinau As A Solo Female Traveler

-When I arrived at the Chisinau airport, there were very few other tourists.
-I don’t think I saw or heard any other tourists at all.
-As a solo female traveler, I felt incredibly safe from the moment I landed.
+When I landed at Chisinau Airport after flying in from Warsaw, I immediately noticed how quiet it was.
+There were hardly any tourists around—in fact, I don’t think I saw or heard a single one.
+As a solo female traveler, I felt completely safe from the moment I stepped off the plane.

 In Chisinau

-I wandered the streets day and night alone as a solo traveler, and I never felt out of place or unwelcome.
-In fact, locals went out of their way to help this foreign visitor, even though most don’t speak English.
-The city gets so few tourists that people will greet you with a smile, happy to see a new face.
+As a solo traveler, I wandered the streets of Chisinau both day and night, and I never once felt out of place or unwelcome.
+In fact, the locals went out of their way to help me, even though most didn’t speak English.
+Chisinau sees so few tourists that when someone new arrives, people greet you with genuine smiles and curiosity.
+It’s a refreshing change from the tourist crowds of more popular destinations.

 The Atmosphere